-Employer or his/her designate in advance of their intention and their purpose for entering and shall indicate the anticipated duration of the visit.
-Such access shall not interfere with the operation of the Employer's business.
+(b) The union representative shall provide reasonable notice to the Employer or their designate in advance of their intention and their purpose for entering and shall indicate the anticipated duration of the visit.
+Such visits shall not interfere with the operation of the Employer's business.